shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 == Availability by countries and prerequisites ==

-Based on your sender country and shipping preference, different access credentials for **DHL Paket, DHL Parcel Europe** and **DHL eCommerce** are required for the configuration:
+Based on your sender country and shipping preference, different access credentials for **DHL Paket and DHL Parcel Europe** are required for the configuration:

 **DHL Paket for Germany** log in with your business customer portal credentials. (not a customer yet?
 Click [here](https://www.dhl.de/en/geschaeftskunden/paket/kunde-werden/angebot-dhl-geschaeftskunden-online.html) for **DHL Paket**)

 **DHL Parcel for Benelux**, please self-generate your API credentials with your business customer portal account.  (not a customer yet?
 Click [here](https://www.dhlparcel.nl/en/get-quote) for **DHL Parcel Benelux**).
-**DHL eCommerce**: send us your company name and customer account number via the form [here](https://www.logistics.dhl/us-en/home/all-products-and-solutions/technology-platform-integration/request-api-access.html) and we will provide you the credentials for this plugin. (not a customer yet?
-Click [here](http://www.dhl.com/signup-wooCommerce)).
 **Deutsche Post International**: ask your sales contact for credentials for this plugin. (not a customer yet?
 Click [here](https://www.deutschepost.com/en/business-customers/contact/email.html)).

 == Installation & Configuration ==

 1. Upload the downloaded plugin files to your `/wp-content/plugins/DHL-for-WooCommerce` directory, **OR** install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress.
-1. Go to WooCommerce-->Settings->Shipping and select the upper DHL unit (depending on your home country this is DHL Paket, DHL eCommerce, DHL (Parcel) for WooCommerce  or Deutsche Post) to configure the plugin.
+1. Go to WooCommerce-->Settings->Shipping and select the upper DHL unit (depending on your home country this is DHL Paket, DHL (Parcel) for WooCommerce  or Deutsche Post) to configure the plugin.

 ...for **DHL Paket (Germany)**: you need your EKP number (10 digits) and add the participation numbers to the respective products available (you will find the participation numbers in the DHL business customer portal).
 ...for **DHL Parcel Europe (Benelux)**: you need your self-generated API credentials (UserID and Key).
 Push the “Test connection” and the fields below will be prefilled automatically.
-...for **DHL eCommerce**: you need your customer account number, the distribution center you are using, your client-ID and client-secret.
 ...for **Deutsche Post International**: you need your customer account number (EKP) and API credentials.